redactlabs/ccdc/README.md

 ## The Black Team (Infrastructure)
-- All hardware systems (Servers and Workstations) as well as and network gear has been "optimized" by the Black Team.
+- All hardware systems (Servers and Workstations) as well as and network gear was "optimized" by the Black Team.
-- This will likely include offsite infrastructure such as a VMware Environment that is at a remote location and require high-level networking via BGP.
+- This will likely include off-site infrastructure such as a VMware Environment that is at a remote location and require high-level networking via BGP.